Tours – A tale of two cities

 In a perfect location, Tours is the great capital of the Loire Valley, a Unesco world heritage site, but it is far more than just a gateway to the Loire Chateaux.
 Indeed, Tours delights in being charming and doesn’t think twice about playing a double game in order to do so.

-Visit Tours and its beautiful architecture full of history
+Visit Tours and its architecture full of history

 First of all, there is its historical heritage.
-The birthplace of Balzac (more than fifty books to read) is proud of its historical quarters, which take visitors on a wonderful journey back in time.
-The narrow cobbled streets, half-timbered houses and the stone façade of the monumental Saint-Gatien Cathedral give the city a charming medieval air.
+The birthplace of Balzac (more than fifty books to read) is proud of its old quarters, which take visitors on a wonderful journey back in time in France.
+Explore the narrow cobbled streets, half-timbered french houses and the stone façade of the monumental Saint-Gatien Cathedral, which give the city a charming medieval air.

-The architecture of the ‘Beaux Arts’ Arts Museum, the Hotel Gouïn (Renaissance architecture), Tours castle, the ‘la Psalette’ cloister and the Saint Martin Basilica (near the “tour Charlemagne” and the “tour de l’horloge”) is of great interest!
-You will enjoy those monuments through a great illuminated walking experience, and of course with a guided tour proposed by the tourist office.
+The architecture of the Fine Arts Museum, the Hotel Gouïn (Renaissance architecture), Tours castle, the ‘la Psalette’ cloister and the Saint Martin Basilica (near the “tour Charlemagne” and the “tour de l’horloge”) is of great interest!
+You will enjoy those monuments through a new illuminated walking experience, and of course with a guided tour proposed by the tourist office.

-It is also very pleasant to go shopping, to have a look at the exhibitions at the Olivier Debré Contemporary Creation Centre, to relax at the summer ‘guinguette’, situated along the banks of the Loire River from which you can see the traditional boats (belonging to the Boutavant association).
-You may also be tempted to go on board for a fifty minute cruise on the river!
+It is also very pleasant to go shopping, to have a look at the exhibitions at the new Olivier Debré Contemporary Creation Centre, to relax at the summer ‘guinguette’, situated along the banks of the Loire River from which you can see the traditional boats (belonging to the Boutavant association).
+You may also like to go on board for a fifty minute cruise on the river!

 For night owls, a stopover in Tours also gives them an opportunity to treat themselves to a show, an evening in one of the many bars and cafés in the Old Town or a front seat at the free sound and light show projected onto the Fine Art Museum façade every evening in the summer.